Clint700/MarketSquare-Backend/endpoints.md

 	•	Error Handling: Test edge cases (e.g., product not found, insufficient stock, etc.).
 	•	Pagination and Filtering: Test APIs that return lists of products or orders for correct pagination and filtering logic.

-Final Notes:

-This table provides a clear structure for writing and organizing your API tests.
-Each API endpoint has its role-specific access rules and test cases that you can implement with a testing framework like Jest, Mocha, or Supertest.

-If you need help writing specific test cases or integrating these tests with your backend, feel free to ask!